mozilla-l10n/localizer-documentation/src/tools/pontoon/resources.md

 * The red cross indicates that the translation has been rejected.
 The entire element will look opaque.
 * The trashcan, available only for rejected translations, can be used to completely delete a translation.

-### Viewing Translation Differences
+### Viewing translation differences

-The `DIFF` option appears if there are multiple suggestions for one string.
-Toggling `DIFF` compares the selected suggestion to the top entry, either the current approved translation or the most recent suggestion if no translation has been approved.
-Text highlighted in green indicates the text that has been added (compared to the top entry), text in red indicates removed text.
+The `DIFF` option appears if there are multiple translations for one string.
+Toggling `DIFF` compares the text to the current approved translation, or the most recent suggestion if no translation has been approved yet.
+Text highlighted in green indicates content that has been added, while strikethrough text in red indicates removed content.
 Toggling `DIFF` again will display the original string.

 ![Diff for suggestions](../../assets/images/pontoon/resources/suggestions_diff.png)